Stock Valuation and Financial Metrics Guide

 Operating Cash Flow (OCF)

-Cash produced by day-to-day operations before capital spending.
+Cash produced by day-to-day operations before capital spending, financing activity or acquisitions.

 Formula: Cash from Core Operations